10 Noises Your Cat Makes—and What They All Mean

 Drawn out meow

-A meow that sounds pleading or drawn-out—somewhere between a meow and a cry—is another way your cat tries to get your attention, says Rubin.
-This time it’s a little more serious, and could mean anything from “Please feed me!” or “Please let me out!” or even “Please pet me!”
-Keep your cat happy with the best cat diet.
+According to Rubin, a meow that sounds pleading or drawn out—somewhere between a meow and a cry—is another way your cat tries to get your attention.
+This is one of those more serious cat sounds that could signify that your cat is anxious.
+It could mean anything from “Please feed me!” or “Please let me out!” to “Please pet me!”

 3 / 10